Heruteah/Nakov2js/replit.md

   - `invalidCommandMessage`: Message shown for invalid prefixed commands
   - `botName`: Bot name displayed in introduction messages
   - `botNickname`: Nickname automatically set when bot joins a thread
+  - `cooldownTime`: Cooldown duration in seconds for commands (default: 3)
   - `admin`: Array of admin user IDs for future admin-only commands
 - Purpose: Centralized configuration for bot behavior
 - Security: Can be committed to version control (no sensitive data)